Archives & Collections

 Stoney Creek Schoolhouse

-Because appreciation of the present is enhanced by understanding the past, the Rochester Hills Museum at Van Hoosen Farm interprets, preserves and collects the history of the greater Rochester area for present and future generations.
+To enhance understanding of the past through interpreting, preserving and collecting the history of the greater Rochester area for present and future generations.

 Located in Stoney Creek Village, which is listed in the National Register of Historic Places, this 16-acre museum complex was home to the Taylor and Van Hoosen families dating back to 1823.
 It features structures original to the property from 1840 to the early 20th century.